The Essential Histogram: Computing the essential histogram

-Note that \eqref{eq:log-likelihood} is the log-likelihood if we assume the data are distributed according to $\hat{H}$, hence we select the histogram cdf that explains data best in terms of likelihood among all solutions of~\eqref{eq:adj_ess_hist}.
-We refer to this solution as the \emph{essential histogram}.
+This is the log-likelihood if we assume the data are distributed according to $\hat{H}$.
+Thus, we select the one that explains data best in terms of likelihood among all solutions of~\eqref{eq:adj_ess_hist}.
+We refer to this solution as the {essential histogram}.

-Since $\tilde{C}_n(\alp)$ is a superset of the histogram cdfs in $C_n(\alp)$, the minimization problem \eqref{eq:adj_ess_hist} over histogram cdfs $H \in \tilde{C}_{n}(\alp)$ will result in a solution that may have fewer bins than the minimizer over $C_n(\alp)$, which is a beneficial side effect.
+Since $\tilde{C}_n(\alp)$ is a superset of the histogram distribution functions in $C_n(\alp)$, the minimization problem \eqref{eq:adj_ess_hist} over histogram distribution functions $H \in \tilde{C}_{n}(\alp)$ will result in a solution that may have fewer bins than the minimizer over $C_n(\alp)$, which is a beneficial side effect.
 In turn, $\tilde{C}_{n}(\alp)$ involves fewer goodness of fit constraints, which may result in some loss in efficiency in inference.
-The theoretical results and the simulations in the following sections show that this loss is not significant.
-Furthermore, it will be seen that the essential histogram still allows to derive guaranteed finite sample confidence statements about certain features of the distribution.
+In the next sections, the theoretical results and the simulations show that this loss is not significant.
+Moreover, such computational relaxation still allows to derive guaranteed finite sample confidence statements about certain features of the distribution.